jeniasivets/style-dreambooth/README.md

 ### Tech report & notes
 #### Experiments

-I conducted a set of experiments to analyze the effect of different settings, including:
+A series of experiments were conducted to analyze the effects of various settings, including:

-- Changing the number of training steps and the learning rate.
+- Adjusting the number of training steps and the learning rate.
-- Modifying the class prompt for prior preservation loss (e.g., using "portrait" instead of "artstyle") and adjusting the number of generated class images.
+- Modifying the class prompt for prior preservation loss (e.g., substituting "artstyle" with "portrait") and adjusting the number of generated class images.

-Additional steps that can be taken beyond the experiments described above include changing the backbone of the pretrained model.
+- Further enhancements can include changing the backbone of the pre-trained model.

 #### Common Observations
+Several key observations were made during the experiments:

-- The model can overfit with more training steps and may start to generate similar objects (e.g., this is noticeable with 1600 steps).
+- The model tends to overfit with an increased number of training steps, resulting in the generation of similar objects (e.g., this is noticeable with 1600 steps).
-- Training the text encoder alongside the UNet helps improve results.
+- Training the text encoder alongside the UNet contributes to improved results.
-- Using regularization images and prior preservation loss enhances performance.
+- Using regularization images and prior preservation loss significantly enhances performance.

 #### Failure Cases

-I observed issues with generating multiple objects, such as "girl and a boy" or "man with a dog."
-I propose that this can be addressed, for instance, using ControlNet techniques or by adding extra conditions during inference.
-For example, we can pass reference conditions like image sketches with a rough outline of the desired arrangement of objects.
+Challenges were noted in generating multiple objects, such as "girl and a boy" or "man with a dog."
+Potential solutions to address this issue include employing ControlNet techniques or incorporating additional conditions during inference.
+For instance, we can utilize reference conditions such as image sketches with rough outlines of the desired arrangement of objects.